-TJHS To Hold Zoom Board Meeting Weekend With a successful Zoom Board Meeting that was held in June, 2020, the Meeting Committee, chaired by Sally Drayer, has decided to hold the Fall Board Meeting via Zoom with virtual activities over a weekend.
+TJHS To Hold Zoom Board Meeting Weekend

+With a successful Zoom Board Meeting that was held in June, 2020, the Meeting Committee, chaired by Sally Drayer, has decided to hold the Fall Board Meeting via Zoom with virtual activities over a weekend.
 It will be held October 23-25, 2020, which is the date that TJHS was going to join the New Mexico Jewish Historical Society in Los Cruces, New Mexico for a joint meeting.

 The Meeting Committee, with President Susan Zack Lewis, have planned the following tentative activities for the weekend.
 The final schedule and Zoom link will be sent to all Board Members prior to the weekend.

-Friday, October 23, 2020 Attend Zoom Shabbat services of your choice, and after services join TJHS for a virtual Oneg.
-The "hospitality room" will be "open" from 8:30 to 9:30 РМ.
-Saturday, October 24, 2020 2:00-2:30 рм Vickie Vogel will speak about the 1918 Pandemic and how it affected Texas.
-7:00 PM Havdalah Service with TJHS members participating with their unique Havdalah Sets.
+Friday, October 23, 2020

+Attend Zoom Shabbat services of your choice, and after services join TJHS for a virtual Oneg.
+The "hospitality room" will be "open" from 8:30 to 9:30 PM.

+Saturday, October 24, 2020 2:00-2:30 рм

+Vickie Vogel will speak about the 1918 Pandemic and how it affected Texas.

+7:00 PM

+Havdalah Service with TJHS members participating with their unique Havdalah Sets.

-7:15 рм Mel Eichelbaum, TJHS Board Member, will speak about significant cases dealing with civil rights and poverty law reform based on his book, The Legal Aid Lawyer.
+Mel Eichelbaum, TJHS Board Member, will speak about significant cases dealing with civil rights and poverty law reform based on his book, The Legal Aid Lawyer.
 Virtual "Hospitality Room" will be "open" following program until 9:30 pm.

-Sunday, October 25, 2020 9:30 AM Zoom Fall Board Meeting IN THIS ISSUE:
+Sunday, October 25, 2020 9:30 AM Zoom Fall Board Meeting

-Message from the President 2

-A Jewish Woman Warrior

-What I Did During the Pandemic4-6

-Speaker's Bureau In the Time of COVID-197 by Jan Siegel Hart

-The Galveston Movement8-9

-Meet Your Board 10-11

-Update on Temple Freda in Bryan, Texas 12

-Lynna Kay Memorial Award in Texas Jewish History14

-Grant Application15

-Three Marshallites Become Citizens16-17 by Vickie Vogel

-From the Zoom Board Meeting, June 2020 18

-Application for Preservation of Texas Jewish History Award19

-TJHS Texas History Awards

-Roots and Boots

-Guess this Member21

-In Memoriam
+In This Issue: Message from the President2 A Jewish Woman Warrior 3 by Mel Eichelbaum What I Did During the Pandemic......4-6 Speaker's Bureau In the Time of COVID-19......7 by Jan Siegel Hart The Galveston Movement......8-9 Meet Your Board 10-11 Update on Temple Freda in Bryan, Texas.........
+12 Lynna Kay Memorial Award in Texas Jewish History......14 Grant Application15 Three Marshallites Become Citizens......16-17 by Vickie Vogel From the Zoom Board Meeting, June 2020......
+18 Application for Preservation of Texas Jewish History Award19 TJHS Texas History Awards20 by Willie Braudaway Roots and Boots......20 by Tumbleweed Smith Guess this Member......21 by Susan Zack Lewis